 - “Shaping the pathway” - prioritising and balancing

 - “Delivering the prize” - leading and optimising the change

 Look out for news on the first report in 2017.

 SIG Membership Survey (November 2016 to March 2017)

 There is still time to take part in the Portfolio Management SIG survey of members.
 This has been designed to understand what you want from membership of the SIG and to assist the SIG committee in designing and developing a range of activities and events that are stimulating, relevant, and topical, as well as adding significantly to our member’s professional knowledge and expertise.

-We have kept the survey as light and open as possible, and it should take no more than 5-10 minutes to complete.
-This is your opportunity to tell us what you think by completing the survey.
+We have kept the survey as light and open as possible, and it took no more than 5-10 minutes to complete.
+This was your opportunity to tell us what you think.

 3. Looking ahead into 2017

 For 2017, we are planning a range of interesting activities and events, some continuing from 2016 as well as a few new ones.